MelcherMate/ERA_Water_Purifier/README.md

 4. **Service file creation**

 To enable the Python code to start automatically with the operating system, you need to create two service files: one for modbus_loop.py and one for sync_timescale.py.
+You can see how the service files should look like in the `installer.py` file between row 80 and 120.

 # Delta Calculation